cnulatienpo/ProjectsFromTheProjects/server/sigil-syntax/README.md

 # Sigil_&_Syntax (server namespace)

-Server modules for the game previously called “Literary Deviousness.”
+Server modules for the Sigil_&_Syntax game.

 - Display name: **Sigil_&_Syntax**
 - Code slug: `sigil-syntax`

-Contains judgment, progression, report phrasing, writer type loaders, and related utilities.

-The text-style analyzer now lives at `styleReport.js` in this directory and is imported by `judgment.js`.
+- JSON inputs live in `game thingss/sigil-syntax/` (emitted via scripts in `tools/`)

+Judgment and loaders consume the generated JSON files; if they are missing we fall back to the TypeScript sources in `app/src/ai/sigil-syntax/`.

+The style analyzer (`styleReport.js`) powers the `/style-report` route and the evolver loader prefers `server/generated/reportEvolve.js` when present.